Xarkdagor/TimelyTrail/README.md

 *   **Smart Scheduling:**  Effortlessly create, edit, and import your schedule directly into the app.
 TimelyTrail's intuitive interface makes it a breeze to plan your day, week, or month.
 *   **Automatic Time Tracking:**  TimelyTrail leverages geofencing technology to automatically track the time you spend at different locations (e.g., home, work, school, gym).
 *   **Punctuality Analysis:**  Get detailed feedback on your punctuality for every event.
 See if you're arriving on time, early, or late, and identify patterns to improve your time management skills.
 *   **Comprehensive Reports:**  Generate insightful reports in CSV format.
-Analyze your time usage, punctuality trends, and identify areas where you can optimize your schedule.
+Analyze your time usage, and punctuality trends, and identify areas where you can optimize your schedule.

 ## ✨ Why Choose TimelyTrail?